 “Gandhi also worked to make the time in prison a unifying experience culturally,” Dr. King explained.
 “In India there were two great religions, Hinduism and Islam, and the British schemed ceaselessly” [again the almost measured beats: “cease..less…ly”] “to sow discord and conflict between them, with much success.

 “So Gandhi worked to heal these divisions, by holding religious services in prison every day.
 He used both Hindu scriptures and the Muslim Koran, showing respect and even reverence for these two ancient traditions.
-It worked too, while Gandhi was alive.”
+It had some success while Gandhi was alive.”

 I glanced at Dr. King.
 There was a smile on his broad face; he had warmed to his subject.